Life gets messy. Let’s look at it together.

 Depression and anxiety in men can show up as irritability, emotional numbness, burnout, or disconnection from relationships and meaning.
 Cultural expectations around masculinity quietly shape emotional expression, and self worth, and exploring these patterns can help foster a deeper connection with oneself.

-Calm & Connected Parenting
+Connected Parenting

-Parenting necessarily amplifies stress, emotional triggers, and reactivity, especially during conflict, exhaustion, or big life changes.
+Parenting naturally amplifies stress, emotional triggers, and reactivity, especially during conflict, exhaustion, or big life changes.
 Noticing these patterns and responding with calm, flexibility, and intention can make challenges more manageable and relationships more connected.

-True empathy is sitting with another at the window of their world—bearing witness to their view, letting none of their humanness feel alien.
+True empathy is sitting with another at the window of their world,